frenchfrog42/zk-hackaton/README.md

 # My submission to the ZK bsv hackaton

 Compiled testZKSNARK.scrypt successfully, [1377903 bytes]
+(Instead of 5MB with release!
+Use my files to save 3.3MB of fees).

 ## Contribution